 “Every flu season, we will see a decrease in participation from our regulars, but we will see an increase in new people coming in at the same time”— a trend that may be due in part to family caregivers getting sick and needing to arrange daytime activity for their senior loved ones.

-When home health workers are felled by a virus, the continuity of care is interrupted which can take a toll on the senior’s well-being and create a stressful situation for the senior’s family who must patch together emergency senior care support.
+When home health workers are felled by a virus, the continuity of care is interrupted which can create a stressful situation for the senior’s family who must patch together emergency senior care support.

-So what’s the best course of action for seniors and caregivers who want to remain healthy and active this season?
+So what’s the best course of action for seniors and their caregivers who want to remain active and healthy this season?